LixingCheng/reimagined-palm-tree/proposal.md

-# X-Team NN Project Proposal
+# X-Team 82 Project Proposal: Freshman PathFinder

 See https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#code for tips on using *Markdown* tags to format __.md__ files